zdravkov/kendo-docs/aspnet-mvc/troubleshooting.md

 # Troubleshooting

 This page provides solutions for common problems you may encounter while working with Telerik UI for ASP.NET MVC.
-In addition you could check the general [Kendo UI troubleshooting help topic](/troubleshooting).
+In addition you could check the general [Kendo UI troubleshooting help topic](/troubleshooting), which is relevant since Telerik UI for ASP.NET MVC is powered by Kendo UI.

 ## JavaScript error that jQuery is unavailable or undefined

 This error will be triggered in the following cases:

 * jQuery is not included at all
-* jQuery is included after the Kendo UI script files
+* jQuery is included after the Telerik UI for ASP.NET MVC script files
-* jQuery is included after a Kendo UI widget declaration
+* jQuery is included after a Kendo UI widget or MVC wrapper declaration

 Check the [Kendo UI troubleshooting help topic](/troubleshooting#javascript-error-that-jquery-is-unavailable-or-undefined) for more symptoms.

-Make sure that jQuery is included **before** the Kendo UI Javascript files, and **before** any Kendo UI widget declarations, unless [deferred initialization](/aspnet-mvc/introduction#deferring-kendo-ui-initialization-scripts) is used.
+Make sure that jQuery is included **before** the Telerik UI for ASP.NET MVC JavaScript files, and **before** any Kendo UI widget or MVC wrapper declarations, unless [deferred initialization](/aspnet-mvc/introduction#deferring-kendo-ui-initialization-scripts) is used.
-If using ASP.NET bundles move the `Scripts.Render("~/bundles/jquery")` block **before** the Kendo Javascript files.
+If using ASP.NET bundles move the `Scripts.Render("~/bundles/jquery")` block **before** the Telerik UI for ASP.NET MVC JavaScript files.

-## JavaScript error that Kendo widgets are unavailable or undefined
+## JavaScript error that Kendo UI widgets are unavailable or undefined

 If jQuery is included more than once in the page all existing jQuery plugins (including Kendo UI) will be wiped out.
-Will also occur if the [required Kendo JavaScript files](/javascript-dependencies) are not included.
+Will also occur if the [required Kendo UI JavaScript files](/javascript-dependencies) are not included.

 Check the [Kendo UI troubleshooting help topic](/troubleshooting#javascript-error-that-kendo-widgets-are-unavailable-or-undefined) for more symptoms.

 Make sure jQuery is not included more than once in your page.
 Remove any duplicate `script` references to jQuery.
-Include all [required Kendo JavaScript files](/javascript-dependencies).
+Include all [required Kendo UI JavaScript files](/javascript-dependencies).

 If the application is also using Telerik Extensions for ASP.NET MVC tell the `ScriptRegistrar` not to include jQuery: